HappybearGaming/QuickHeal/README.md

 QuickHeal for Turtle WoW (updated for patch 1.18)

 QuickHeal gives healers fast access to all of their direct healing spells for healing party/raid members and themselves.
 It lets you heal the people who need it, without having to target them manually, or even having to deselect the enemy you're fighting.
-It gives maximum mana efficiency, and will automatically use a lower rank of healing if the target doesn't need your biggest heal, or if your mana is running low.
-This also works when not in a party or a raid, and this will save you mana and precious time by automatically selecting the healing spell.
+It gives maximum mana efficiency, and will automatically use a lower rank of healing if the target doesn't need your biggest heal, or if your mana is running low. <Br>
+This also works when not in a party or a raid, and this will save you mana and precious time by automatically selecting the healing spell. <Br>
 There are several different key bindings for constraining the scope of players that will be considered for heals.

 ## Installation